- Car Rentals

 Timings: 11 AM to 7 PM

-Water drops from a height of about 100 feet through multiple tiers into a small pool creating a swimming pool with running water.
+Lies en route to Mekedatu and Sangama, Chunchi Falls is formed over River Arkavathi and is one of the most visited tourist places near Bangalore.
+It drops down from a height of about 50 feet through multiple tiers into a small pool.
 It is an ideal place to swim, play & relax in water amidst naturally formed rock formations.
-This place is usually crowded on weekends.
-A little walk is required from the nearest road point to reach the falls.

 At a distance of 21 km from Koratagere, 48 km from Tumkur and 106 km from Bangalore, Madhugiri is a town in Tumkur district of Karnataka.
 Madhugiri is famous for a hill which is the second largest monolithic rock hill in Asia after Savandurga.
 It lies at an altitude of 3,930 feet and is becoming a famous destination for trekking from Bangalore.